 To All Clergy,

-Thank you for participating in Food Waste Weekend!
+Thank you for participating in Faith Fights Food Waste!

-In order to keep the Food Waste Weekend momentum going, we’ve compiled some actions for you to share as part of your sermon.
-These ‘Calls to Action’ are easy for your busy congregants to integrate into their lives.
-We will continue to add more to this list, so please sign up for the latest updates!
+In order to keep the Faith Fights Food Waste momentum going, we’ve compiled some actions we can all take to learn about and reduce food waste.
+We believe these ‘Calls to Action’ are easy enough for extremely busy Americans to integrate into our hectic lives.
+We will continue to add more to this list, so watch this space for more ideas!

-We encourage you and your congregants to choose from a few ‘Calls to Action’ and make a commitment for one month.
-See what a difference it makes!
+We encourage you and your congregants to choose from one to three and make a commitment for one month, and see what a difference it makes!
 Each of these actions can have a huge impact, especially when shared with friends, family, and the community.
+For more information, please go to FaithFightsFoodWaste.org

 First, though, we have a few Clergy-only ‘Calls to Action’.
-We would appreciate if you picked one of these, but of course we encourage you to choose all three!
+We would appreciate if you picked one of these, but of course encourage you to choose all nine!

-- During Food Waste Weekend, please open the conversation about food donation.
+2) Please open the conversation about food donation with your congregation.
 If you know congregants who have home gardens, speak with them.
 Learn if they have extra produce during the summers, and what they do with it.
 Encourage them to donate to hungry people directly, or your house of worship’s food pantry, or another pantry nearby.

-- During Food Waste Weekend, share the food donation message in a sermon.
-We’ve provided sample templates under the “sermons” for six different religions.
+3) Share the food donation message in a sermon.
+We’ve provided sample templates at FaithFightsFoodWaste.org (look under the “resources & sermons for faith leaders” menu) for six different religions.
 We hope this will help you to learn more about the issue and how you can open the conversation with your congregants.

 Thanks so much!